 The solution to that crisis helps explain why Brazil looks somewhat less vulnerable now.
 In ensuing years, the government built dozens of thermoelectric power plants mostly fired by natural gas, expanding its generating capacity by 10,000 MW.
 That means hydroelectric dams now account for about two-thirds of electricity - making droughts less threatening.

-Brazil's stock market broke three days of declines on Wednesday and rose 0.5 percent by early afternoon after government officials dismissed any comparisons with the 2001 crisis, and pacified investors by offering more specifics about their response to the current dilemma.
+Brazil's stock market broke three days of declines on Wednesday and rose 0.74 percent after government officials dismissed any comparisons with the 2001 crisis and pacified investors with assurances that rain was on the way and no rationing would be needed.

-For example, a senior official told Reuters late Tuesday there was no change to President Dilma Rousseff's plan for a 20 percent cut in electricity rates this year - which many analysts have said is in grave risk because of the drought.
+Lobao said the use of more costly thermal power would not derail President Dilma Rousseff's plan for a 20 percent cut in electricity rates this year - which many analysts have said is in grave risk because of the drought.
 Officials expect the plan to trim 2013 inflation by more than half a percentage point.